 The design department will reach out to you in case they need any help.

-Yes you will have guessed from many of our comments within Soulbot that we went to the Twisted Wheel from its earliest days to the final last night.
-But not each and every week otherwise we would have burned out long ago instead of still being here to tell the tale.
+You may have guessed from many of our comments within Soulbot that we went to the Twisted Wheel from its earliest days and visited again on the final last night.
+Not every week, of course, otherwise we would have burned out long ago instead of still being here to tell the tale.

 Scene At Six Thirty was a local news and entertainment show in the 1960’s.
 It had many tv presenters in what was the start of their careers on TV – Michael Parkinson, Anne Robinson’s (Weakest Link) Tony Wilson, Austin Mitchell (Grimsby MP).